Bonf6059/ISA-Medieval/README.md

       - Further subdivided "weapons" folder adding "Firepot" folder into "grenade" folder;
       - Moved folders "weapons" and "drinks" into "Items";
       - Changed texture of Soup_c
+      - Changed chemfuel texture
+- Added Mindworth; Poppy and Flyagaric as wild and cultivated plants (can be used as medicine)

 26/10/2025